Filipe Bento

-Filipe Bento (born September 12, 1969) is an Angolan former footballer and manager who played in the Segunda Liga, Segunda Divisão, Terceira Divisão, and the Canadian Professional Soccer League.
+Filipe Bento (born September 12, 1969) is a Portuguese former footballer and manager who played in the Segunda Liga, Segunda Divisão, Terceira Divisão, and the Canadian Professional Soccer League.

 Career

 Bento began his career in 1993 with S.C.
 Espinho in the Segunda Liga.
 Throughout his time in Portugal he played in the Segunda Divisao with F.C.
 Infesta, Lusitânia F.C., A.D.
 Ovarense, and A.D.
 Sanjoanense.
 He also played in the Terceira Divisão with São João de Ver, and Valecambrense.
 In 2004, he went abroad to the Canadian Professional Soccer League to play with the Vaughan Shooters.
 In 2006, he retired from competitive football to serve as the assistant coach to the Shooters.
 In 2010, he was appointed the head coach for the organization, where he secured the Shooters a regular season title.